ttu/ruuvitag-sensor/README.md

     * Package's Windows and OSX supports are only for testing and url decoding
 * Bluez
     * `sudo apt-get install bluez bluez-hcidump`
+    * Package uses internally hciconfig, hcitool and hcidump.
+These tools are deprecated.
+In case tools are missing, older version of Bluez is required ([Issue](https://github.com/ttu/ruuvitag-sensor/issues/31))
 * Superuser rights
-    * Package uses internally hciconf, hcitool and hcidump, which require superuser rights
+    * BlueZ tools require superuser rights

 ### Installation